cherylberger/PyBer_Analysis/README.md

 #### Cheryl Berger

 ### Overview of the analysis: Explain the purpose of the new analysis.
-The purpose of the analysis was to
-V. Isualize has given you and Omar a brand-new assignment.
-Using your Python skills and knowledge of Pandas, you’ll create a summary DataFrame of the ride-sharing data by city type.
-Then, using Pandas and Matplotlib, you’ll create a multiple-line graph that shows the total weekly fares for each city type.
-Finally, you’ll submit a written report that summarizes how the data differs by city type and how those differences can be used by decision-makers at PyBer.
+The purpose of the analysis is to create a new database of the ride sharing data for PyBer and analyze the weekly fares by city type.
+V Isualize requested this analysis to assist the CEO in making future business decisions.
+A report of the analysis will be provide that includes the steps to generate the data summary using Python and a line plot of the fare data generated in Pandas.
+The results will be used to compare the differences in ride sharing data by city type.
+Finally, a summary of the analysis and recommendations for PyBer to address the disparities in fares by city type.

 The report includes two key outputs:
 1) A ride-sharing summary DataFrame by city type